TITLE 19 NATURAL RESOURCES AND WILDLIFE

 B. Any individual(s) transporting live fish from a class A lake shall:

 (1) be required to seek importation and release permits through the process outlined in 19.35.7 NMAC;

 (2) legally possess the fish; and

 (3) ship following all applicable laws.

-E. that each park or lake facility shall meet all the specifications listed on the application prior to final approval and no permit will be approved until all conditions and inspections have been completed by a department of game and fish designee;
+E. Each park or lake facility shall meet all the specifications listed on the application prior to final approval and no permit will be approved until all conditions and inspections have been completed by a department designee; and

 F. Inclusion of annual fee for processing of application as per 19.30.9 NMAC.

 [220.127.116.11 NMAC - Rp, 18.104.22.168 NMAC, 3-14-14]

 22.214.171.124 RENEWAL OF CLASS A PARKS AND LAKES: All applicants renewing their class A license shall apply to the department by May 1 of each year and must be received by the close of the business day.
 Any renewal application received after May 1 will be assessed an administrative fee of $250.00 in addition to the normal application fee.
 Any class A park or lake failing to send in or renew their application by June 1 will be deemed delinquent and revocation action may commence following 19.31.2 NMAC.